zafir99/OS_Project1/devlog.md

 19-October-2025 12:32AM
 I finished the revised cypher.
 It works properly with decent error handling.
 Now all that is left is the driver program.
 I plan on working on the error handling first, and then moving on to the critical logic.

+19-October-2025 1:49AM
+I quickly switched back to my logging development branch because I realized the logger was supposed to accept the filename as a command line argument and not through stdin.
+It was fairly trivial to implement, and I just merged back the results with my main branch.